AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/fragments.md

 ]
 ```

-In the above fragment, there is an optional property used with middleName tag.
-Since the optional property is set to true, the middleName tag will be replaced by an empty string if it doesn’t exist.
+In the above fragment, there is an optional property used with middlename tag.
+Since the optional property is set to true, the middlename tag will be replaced by an empty string if it does not exist.

 ![Output of fragment with optional value in document](../images/fragments-optional.png)